 It is a good idea to start taking a number of shots from many different angles.
 You can then select the ones you think work best.

-- Get in amongst the action, don't be afraid to lie on the floor, or stand on an strong upturned box to get your perfect shot!
+- Get in amongst the action, don't be afraid to lie on the floor, or stand on a strong upturned box to get your perfect shot!

 - Make sure the interesting features of your subject matter are in the frame.
 Cropped features and lots of backs of people's heads do not make exciting photos.

 Start thinking about all the key features that you really want to illustrate.
-Choose photos that can convey the emotion and the atmosphere to our competition judges.
+Choose photos that can convey emotion and atmosphere to our competition judges.